 The Best Toddler Backpacks for Daycare, Preschool and Beyond

-Your little one may not be slinging giant textbooks over their shoulders just yet, but a toddler backpack is still a must-have accessory.
+Your little one may not be slinging a knapsack full of giant textbooks over their shoulders just yet, but a toddler backpack is still a must-have accessory.
 Whether your little Einstein is heading to daycare, preschool or camp, they’ll need a bag to carry supplies, snacks, artwork and notices (and maybe even a toy or two).
-Luckily, there are plenty of kids’ mini backpacks out there for you and your little one to choose from—and each one is cuter than the next.
+Luckily, there are plenty of kids’ mini backpacks out there for you and your child to choose from—and each one is cuter than the next.

 Of course, being adorable isn’t the only criteria to consider when searching for the best toddler backpack.
 Here are some other factors to think about before settling on a bookbag for your tot: